Trusted Quote logo

 • Permanent coverage

-• Costs the most, but provides ultimate flexibility and potential for investment profit
+• More expensive than term life, but provides ultimate flexibility and some varieties offer potential for investment profit

 Why do people buy life insurance?